Phentermine: America’s Favorite Weight Loss Prescription

 How It Works

 Phentermine is a sympathomimetic amine anorectic.
-It is a central nervous system stimulant that promotes a stress response similar to “fight or flight”, which effectively suppresses appetite and boosts energy.
-This medication also stimulates the release of the neurotransmitter, adrenaline (epinephrine), which stimulates the breakdown of stored fat [4].
+It is a central nervous system stimulant that promotes a stress response similar to “fight or flight,” effectively suppressing appetite and boosting energy.
+This medication also stimulates the release of the neurotransmitter adrenaline (epinephrine), which stimulates the breakdown of stored fat [4].

 Most diet pills contain phentermine hydrochloride (phentermine HCL), but some extended-release preparations use phentermine resin instead.